xratzh/GhostBlog_SSL/README.md

 #### Tips

-- In yum.sh,"sleep 3" in /etc/rc.d/rc.local is to fix "502 bad gateway" in CentOs7 whoes RAM is less than 512MB after reboot(3 seconds later to restart nginx service).The number can be changed,but might not less than 2 seconds.It seems necessary for CentOS7,no matter with CentOS6 and etc.
+- In rpm.sh,"sleep 5" in /etc/rc.d/rc.local is to fix "502 bad gateway" in CentOs7 whoes RAM is less than 512MB after reboot(5 seconds later to restart nginx service).The number can be changed,but might not less than 2 seconds.It seems necessary for CentOS7,no matter with CentOS6 and etc.
 - "ghost.conf" in /etc/nginx/ rewrite `www.yourdomain.com` to `yourdomain.com`.If you never need it,you can delete `www.${URL}` in the yum.sh or deb.sh.
 - In CentOS7,firewalld may should be changed to anable 80 port and 443 port
 ```shell